DAsh0244/shell_tool/README.md

 [1] - assuming you have `python` (and/or `pip`) as Python3 in your `%PATH%`

-[2] - assuming you have `python` (and/or `pip`) as Python2 in your `$PATH` already, as then Python 3 should be aliased to `python3`
+[2] - assuming you have `python` (and/or `pip`) as Python2 in your `$PATH` already, as then Python3 should be aliased to `python3`

 [py]:https://www.python.org/ "Python main page"